Skip to main content

 Look at two recent events.

 The other is Amazon.
-On March 5, 2026, their main site was down for six hours.
-Root cause: another cascading failure triggered by AI-assisted code.
-The previous one was in December 2025, when their in-house AI coding tool Kiro deleted and recreated an AWS Cost Explorer environment, causing a 13-hour outage in China.
+On March 5, 2026, their main site went down for six hours.
+Root cause: yet another cascading failure triggered by AI-assisted code.
+The previous incident was in December 2025, when their in-house AI coding tool Kiro deleted and rebuilt an AWS Cost Explorer environment, causing a 13-hour outage in the China region.
 After an internal meeting, Amazon issued a new rule: AI-assisted code written by junior and mid-level engineers must be signed off by a senior engineer before it can reach production.

-They look like opposites, but they're the same thing.
-Karpathy moved the term from "experience" (vibe) to "you're on the hook" (oversight + engineering).
-Amazon literally wrote "you're on the hook" into the charter.
-One is a conceptual pivot; the other is an institutional implementation.
+They look like opposite directions, but they're the same thing.
+Karpathy shifted the language from "experience" (vibe) to "you are accountable" (oversight + engineering); Amazon literally wrote "you are accountable" into the charter.
+One is a conceptual pivot, the other is an institutional implementation.

-What really deserves thought isn't who's right or wrong, but what changed and what didn't.
-Clarify these four things, and most of the controversy will quiet down on its own.
+What actually deserves thought isn't who's right or wrong, but what it changes and what it doesn't.
+Clarify these four things, and most controversies will settle on their own.

-Now that coding agents can take on long-horizon tasks, that surface area has been stretched.
+Now that coding agents can take on long-haul tasks, the work surface gets pulled wide open.

-Here's a slice of my daily routine over the past few weeks.
-The main thread is an AI hardware product called Aima: an agent writes new features, occupies machines running UAT, I review the test results and feed the next round of instructions.
-It's a standard serial chain, but there's a lot of waiting between each node.
-In the gaps, I can spin up a second thread: the cloud backend behind Aima has had stability issues lately, so another agent investigates root causes, patches architectural holes, and loops back through UAT.
-Third is a research branch: inference performance still left on the table in edge hardware, operators need A/B testing, compilation, accuracy runs.
-No guaranteed output, but as long as tokens hold out, let it run.
-Fourth is efficiency research on the agent framework itself, packaged as a standalone runtime and thrown onto a machine, with another agent doing data analysis.
-Plus small tweaks to my personal homepage, and a character-recognition mini-game I spent a day and a half building for my son over the weekend—he hasn't been getting his little red flowers at school because he can't read characters yet.
-That's six threads running in parallel.
+Here's a recent example from my daily routine.
+The main thread is an AI hardware product called Aima: the agent writes new features, occupies machines to run UAT, and I review the test results before giving feedback for the next round.
+This is a standard serial chain, but between each node I have a lot of waiting time.
+In those gaps, I can spin up a second thread: the cloud service behind Aima has had stability issues lately, so another agent investigates root causes, patches architectural holes, and goes through another UAT loop.
+The third is a research branch—inference performance still left untapped in edge hardware, operators need A/B testing, compilation, and accuracy runs.
+Results aren't guaranteed, but as long as tokens are sufficient, I let it keep running.
+The fourth is efficiency research on the agent framework itself, packaged as a standalone runtime and thrown onto a machine, with yet another agent doing data analysis.
+Add to that small tweaks to my personal homepage, and a character-recognition mini-game I spent a day making for my son over the weekend—he hasn't been getting his little red flower at school because he can't recognize characters—and that's six parallel threads running at once.

-Sounds like bragging.
-But the actual feeling isn't that I'm somehow superhuman; it's that the "waiting for the agent" time within each thread is naturally long.
-This pattern already has a common name in 2026: parallel agent coding.
-Git worktrees as isolation layers are mainstream infrastructure.
-Most people's physical ceiling is five to seven parallel threads; beyond that, review and merge costs eat you alive.
+It sounds like bragging.
+But the actual feeling isn't that I'm somehow superhuman—it's that the "waiting for agent" time within each thread is inherently long.
+By 2026, this pattern already has a common name: parallel agent coding.
+Using git worktrees for isolation is mainstream infrastructure.
+Most people's physical ceiling is five to seven simultaneous threads; any more and review and merge costs eat you alive.

 There's an under-discussed side effect: it's quietly changing a person's "functional identity."
-I used to see myself as a PM who also codes half the time.
-Now that identity is expanding outward, covering product, operations, research, even parenting.
-It's not that I became Superman; the tool simply raised the breadth that one person can cover.
+I used to see myself as a product manager who did half-time dev work; now that identity is expanding outward to simultaneously cover product, operations, research, and even parenting.
+It's not that I've become superhuman—it's that the tool has raised how much breadth one person can cover.

-Speed: The Ceiling Lifted, But "Fast" Itself Stops Being an Advantage
+Speed: The Ceiling Has Been Lifted, But "Fast" Itself Is No Longer an Advantage

 There used to be a physical ceiling on building things.
-Type as fast as you want, you only get so many lines per day.
-Think as fast as you want, you only have two hands.
+However fast you type, there are only so many lines in a day.
+However fast your mind moves, you only have two hands.

 AI moved that ceiling.
-The place you feel it most is putting together demos: a hackathon used to be a success if you produced something viewable in 48 hours.
-Now producing draft-level demos on the scale of "days" is normal for comparable tasks.
-Not that it's polished—just that it can be seen, played with, and used to discuss next steps.
+The scenario where you feel it most is putting together demos: previously, producing something presentable within a 48-hour hackathon was considered a good result.
+Now, producing draft-level demos on the scale of "days" is routine for similar tasks.
+I'm not saying it's polished—I'm saying it can be seen, played with, and used to discuss next steps.

-But there's an awkward side effect: when everyone can be "fast," speed itself stops being an advantage.
+But there's an awkward side effect: when everyone can be "fast," fast itself ceases to be an advantage.

-In the past, moving fast was a bonus; moving slow got you talked about.
-Now moving fast is the price of admission, moving slow gets you cut, and moving fast won't earn you special praise anymore.
-This is a structural shift inside organizations.
-Teams that use "speed" as a core motivator will freeze up: rewards can't be handed out, performance reviews are all top marks, and anxiety actually rises.
+In the past, moving fast was a bonus; those who moved slowly were called out.
+Now, moving fast is the entry ticket—move slowly and you're out, but move fast and you won't be singled out for praise either.
+This is a structural shift within organizations.
+Many teams that use "speed" as a core incentive will get stuck: rewards can't be handed out, performance reviews are all top marks, yet anxiety keeps rising.

 The more troublesome problem lurks one layer down: once you're fast, what about quality?